comptoolsres/comptoolsres.github.io/index.md

 ### Makeup and Late policy

 Please notify the instructor of circumstances that lead to late work or missed classes.
 I will generally work with you and accept late work.
-Without prior notification, late work will be penalized 5% per day after the due date.
+Without prior notification, late work will be penalized one point per day after the due date.

 ## Students Requiring Accommodations